Chart Color Schemes

 Kardinya is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kardinya's dwelling structure in its latest Census comprised 86.3% houses and 13.7% other dwellings.
-In comparison, Perth metro had 76.5% houses and 23.6% other dwellings.
-Home ownership in Kardinya was 44.1%, with the rest mortgaged at 35.1% or rented at 20.7%.
-The median monthly mortgage repayment was $2,003, below Perth metro's $2,200.
-Median weekly rent was $390, compared to Perth metro's $400.
-Nationally, Kardinya's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Kardinya's dwelling structure, as per the latest Census, consisted of 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Kardinya was 44.1%, similar to Perth metro, with the rest being mortgaged (35.1%) or rented (20.7%).
+The median monthly mortgage repayment was $2,003, lower than Perth metro's average of $2,200.
+Median weekly rent in Kardinya was $390, compared to Perth metro's $400.
+Nationally, Kardinya's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing